-Bristle brushes are best in sizes of a half inch wide or larger.
+Bristle brushes are best in sizes of a half-inch wide or larger.
 They are best when used in large areas of a canvas, to begin a painting, or for very large paintings.
-Entire paintings can be painted using only bristle brushes.
+Entire paintings may be painted using only bristle brushes.
 However, you would want to switch to sable brushes if you wish to have finer detail in smaller areas.

 Sables are great for blending, glazing, and making soft, less-defined marks.
-They make great detail brushes.
-The best sizes for this brush are those one half inch in width or smaller.
-Artists painting with oils often prefer their long handles which allows them work at a greater distance from their painting.
+In addition, they are great detail brushes.
+The best sizes for this brush are a one-half inch in width or smaller.
+Artists painting with oils often prefer their long handles, which allows them to work at a greater distance from their painting.

-- Some less common natural hairs used for painting brushes are badger, camel, goat, mongoose, ox, pony, and squirrel.
+Some less common natural hairs used for painting brushes are badger, camel, goat, mongoose, ox, pony, and squirrel.

 Some advantages of synthetic brushes are:

-- They are more resistant to damage from turpentine, insects or paints.
+- They are more resistant to damage from turpentine, insects, or paints.

 - Cleanup is easier since they don’t tend to trap paint in the individual hairs.